ShareX/sharex.github.io/docs/custom-uploader.md

 ### input

-If you are using a text custom uploader, then this syntax will be replaced with the text you are going to upload.
-If it is a URL shortener or URL sharing service, then the syntax will be replaced with the URL.
+For a text custom uploader, this syntax is replaced with the text you are going to upload.
+For a URL shortener or URL-sharing service, it is replaced with the URL.
 This syntax is mainly used as an argument value.

 Syntax: